-It would not be unusual to find risky business in the Big Easy but alas, what you will find at on a Saturday or Sunday brunch at SoBou is both entertaining and artistry.
+It would not be unusual to find risky business in the Big Easy, but alas, what you will find on a Saturday or Sunday brunch at SoBou is both entertaining and artistry.

 World-famous burlesque dancer/instructor Bella Blue says there’s been a resurgence of burlesque performances in New Orleans for the last 15 years.

 Her “Legs and Eggs” show has become so popular that you will have to make reservations in advance.
-With a live band playing jazz, she performs a traditional feather dance and stops by each table for a personalized shimmy, shimmy dance.
+She performs a traditional feather dance with a live band playing jazz and stops by each table for a personalized shimmy, shimmy dance.

 You can certainly find other venues including evening performances which may be a bit more risque but for our girl’s getaway, this was the perfect treat.

 Recommended by Christine from Live Love Run Travel

 One of the best things to do in New Orleans is taking a walking tour of the Garden District.
 You don’t have to pay for a walking tour as there are plenty of free walking tour maps online.